mattrussi/gitlab-com-runbooks/docs/patroni/alerts/PatroniLongRunningTransactionsDetected.md

 ;
 ```

+In the event that the alert has already cleared because the query in question has completed, or been canceled, it may still be possible to find the query in the Postgres [`pg_stat_activity` logs](https://log.gprd.gitlab.net/app/r/s/kcFjj).
+These transactions are dumped to Kibana every several minutes, so the same query may appear multiple times if it spans multiple dumps.

 ### Getting the pgbouncer instance

 Usually postgres connections go through a pgbouncer.
 The `client_addr` and `client_port` will tell you which one.